fbpx

 How do I check my credit score or credit history?

-Australians can check their credit score or history for free by filling out an application at one of the three major credit reporting bureaus.
-More information on these bureaus are available at ASIC MoneySmart.
+Australians can check their credit score or history for free every three months by filling out an application at one of the three major credit reporting bureaus.
+Contact your agency if you want to check over your report.

-Why does putting down a deposit effect my car loan interest rate?
+Why does putting down a deposit affect my car loan?

-Putting down a deposit through cash or trade-in can affect your car loan interest rate due to the decreased risk on the part of a lender.
-The less risky a transaction is for a lender, the more willing the lender can “reward” a borrower for taking on the risk themselves by lowering the interest rate available to them.
+Putting down a deposit through cash or trade-in can affect your car loan because of the decreased risk for the lender.
+The less risky a transaction is for a lender, the more willing they may be to “reward” a borrower for taking on the risk themselves by lowering the interest rate available to them.
+It also reduces your loan size, which in turn cuts down the amount of interest charged overall.

 What is a comparison rate?